Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

 \begin{proof}[Proof of \Cref{thm:safe-sequences-characterization-C}] $(\Rightarrow)$ Suppose for a contradiction that $X$ is safe and that for every vertex $v \in C$, $X$ is not a subsequence of $\ext{v}$.
-Then we can build a $C$-walk cover of $G$ by adding to it an $s$-$t$ walk avoiding $X$ for every vertex in $C$.
+Then we can build a $C$-walk cover of $G$ by adding to it an $s$-$t$ walk covering each vertex in $C$ while avoiding $X$.
 This contradicts the $C$-safety of $X$.

 $(\Leftarrow)$ If there is a vertex $v \in C$ such that $X$ is a subsequence of $\ext{v}$, then $X$ is safe.
 To see why, notice that $v$ has to be covered by some $s$-$t$ walk in any $C$-walk cover of $G$.
 This walk contains the sequence of $s$-dominators of $v$ followed by the sequence of $t$-dominators of $v$ by definition of dominance relation.
 Thus, $X$ is contained in such a walk and therefore it is safe. \end{proof}